Secure CheckoutPersonal information is secured with SSL technology.

 Senior Researcher, Institute on Membrane Technology (ITM), Italian National Research Council (CNR), University of Calabria, Rende, Italy

-Teko W. Napporn, an electrochemist is a CNRS' Researcher at IC2MP (University of Poitiers) where he is responsible of the Electrocatalysis research axis which includes fuel cells and water electrolysis for hydrogen production.
-He is world recognized expert in single chamber solid oxide fuel cells and has worked in the field of fundamental fuel cell and water electrolyzer research for more than 20 years.
-He received the CNRS Scientific Excellence Award in 2012 and the "Best Energies paper Award" in 2014 for his contribution on single chamber SOFC.
+Têko W. Napporn is a CNRS' Researcher at IC2MP (University of Poitiers) where he is the co-responsible of SAMCat Research Team.
+His research includes the development of nanomaterials for electrocatalysis.
+He works in the field of electrodes materials for fuel cell, water electrolyzer and he is a world recognized expert in single chamber solid oxide fuel cells.
+He received the "Best Energies paper Award" in 2014 for his contribution on single chamber SOFC.
 He has an extensive experience in the synthesis of nanostructured electrocatalysts, their characterization and a comprehensive experience in fuel-cell system and water electrolysis analysis.
-He participated or managed various projects in the field.
-He has published more than 85 papers in peer-reviewed journals and 7 book chapters.
-He is a reviewer for over 10 relevant scientific journals.
-Since 2015, he is also involved as Adjunct professor in the development of new nanomaterials as cathode for fuel cell, at the Institute of Advanced Science of Yokohama National University (Japan).
+He participated/managed various projects in the field and has published 11 book chapters and more than 100 papers in peer-reviewed journals.
+Since 2015, he is also involved as Adjunct Professor in the development of new cathode nanomaterials for fuel cell, at the Institute of Advanced Science of Yokohama National University (Japan).

 Institut de Chimie des Milieux et des Matériaux de Poitiers, CNRS University of Poitiers, Poitiers, France